antzGames/Easy-Web-Loader/README.md

 - your custom images are recommended to be 1280×720 or smaller.
 - This is the initial release, and it was built for my own game jams.
 If you find bugs please open an issue.

+## Future Functionality

+The ability to support animated WEBP/GIFs, or static JPG image files.
+This would require new variable placeholders in the Custom HTML Shell.
+During export, the swapping out the image varaiable paceholders with any image, regardless of type and even can have unique names (currently image names have to be hard coded to `clickme.png` and `loading.png`).

 ## Video

 If you hate reading and would rather watch a video on how to install and configure this plugin, watch on [YouTube](https://youtu.be/3ZJT7RDXMqU).